thomasdefise/OSCP_Resources/Enumeration/Windows101.md

 - **obj=**: Specifies a name of an account in which a service will run, or specifies a name of the Windows driver object in which the driver will run.
 - **password=**: Specifies a password.
 This is required if an account other than the LocalSystem account is used.

+:white_check_mark: How to protect against or detect that technique:

+- *Active Defense*: Monitor processes and command-line arguments for actions that could create or modify services.

 For more information about that technique refer to:

 - [T1007 - System Service Discovery](https://attack.mitre.org/techniques/T1007/)